Romelu Lukaku: Return to Chelsea

-2021–22: FIFA Club World champion and loss of form
+2021–22: FIFA Club World Cup champion and loss of form

-On 12 August 2021, Lukaku returned to his former club Chelsea, a decade after he had originally joined the club, for a reported club record fee of £97.5 million.
-In making the move, Lukaku became the most expensive player of all time with cumulative transfer fees of almost £285 million, surpassing Neymar.
-Lukaku admitted in an interview that he did request Inter to reach to an agreement with Chelsea stating, "I didn't want to go behind Inter's back.
+On 12 August 2021, Lukaku returned to his former club Chelsea on a five-year deal, a decade after he had originally joined the club, for a reported club record fee of £97.5 million.
+In making the move, Lukaku became the most expensive player of all time, with cumulative transfer fees of almost £285 million, surpassing Neymar.
+Lukaku admitted in an interview that he did request Inter to reach to an agreement with Chelsea, stating: "I didn't want to go behind Inter's back.
 They got me out of the shit.
 I was in a deep hole at Manchester United.
 After training I went to [head coach Simone] Inzaghi's office.
 I didn't want to ruin the atmosphere because I was no longer with my head in Milan.
-So I asked him: Please find an agreement."
+So I asked him: please find an agreement."

 On 22 August, Lukaku scored on his second debut in the 15th minute, converting Reece James' cross, in a 2–0 away win over Arsenal.
 On 12 September, Lukaku scored twice at home against Aston Villa, the first time he had scored at Stamford Bridge.
 Two days later, Lukaku scored his first European goal for Chelsea, against Zenit in the Champions League.
-On 8 October, Lukaku was one of five Chelsea players included in the final 30-man shortlist for the 2021 Ballon d'Or, eventually finishing 12th.
+On 8 October, Lukaku was one of five Chelsea players included in the final 30-man shortlist for the 2021 Ballon d'Or, eventually finishing twelfth.

-In late December, Lukaku stoked controversy when during an interview with Sky Italia, he reported being "not happy" with the situation at Chelsea, and that head coach Thomas Tuchel "has chosen to play with another system" comparing the teams tactics with that at Inter Milan.
+In late December, Lukaku stoked controversy when during an interview with Sky Italia, he reported being "not happy" with the situation at Chelsea, and that head coach Thomas Tuchel "has chosen to play with another system", comparing the teams tactics with that at Inter.
 In the same interview, he went on to express his wish to return to Inter "in the near future".
 Consequently, Tuchel dropped him from the squad altogether for a match against title challengers Liverpool, which ended 2–2.
-After then holding talks with Tuchel, Lukaku issued an apology, saying "I'm sorry for the upset I have caused" and stated that he "wanted to move forward".
+After then holding talks with Tuchel, Lukaku issued an apology, saying: "I'm sorry for the upset I have caused", and stated that he "wanted to move forward".
 He was restored to the first team and started in the first leg of the EFL Cup semi-final win against Tottenham Hotspur, but was fined for his comments.
 Lukaku finished the season having scored eight goals in 26 league games; he was judged by ESPN to be the worst signing of the Premier League season.